 This bill mandates that law enforcement officers in New Jersey complete training on human trafficking, specifically targeting those who respond to and investigate domestic violence or sexual assault cases.
 The Police Training Commission (PTC) is tasked with developing and approving these training courses, which will cover the handling, response procedures, investigation, and prosecution of human trafficking cases.
 The bill stipulates that each law enforcement agency must ensure that its officers complete this training, thereby enhancing their ability to address human trafficking effectively.

-In addition to the requirements for law enforcement, the bill also outlines training provisions for hotel and motel staff, as well as employees of licensed health care facilities, ensuring that they are equipped to recognize and respond to suspected human trafficking activities.
-The Department of Community Affairs and the Department of Health are responsible for developing and enforcing these training programs, which must be completed within specified timeframes for current and new employees.
-Overall, the bill aims to strengthen the state's response to human trafficking through comprehensive training across various sectors.
+In addition to the requirements for law enforcement, the bill outlines provisions for training courses for hotel and motel staff, as well as employees of licensed health care facilities, to recognize and respond to suspected human trafficking activities.
+The Department of Community Affairs and the Department of Health are responsible for developing these one-time training courses, which must be completed by current and new employees within specified timeframes.
+The bill aims to create a comprehensive approach to combat human trafficking by equipping various sectors with the necessary knowledge and skills to identify and respond to such cases.